Personal Injury Attorney in Fontana

 California goes by the laws of comparative negligence.
 Comparative negligence laws seek to properly divide the responsibility for the accident and award compensation appropriately.
 Under these laws, those injured in the accident can still collect compensation for their damages even if they were partially responsible for what happened.
 Of course, the amount of damages they will be entitled to will be proportionate to the amount of responsibility they had in the accident.

 Your compensation will be reduced by the percentage of your responsibility.
 For example, if your case were worth $100,000 in a settlement, but the investigation finds you were 20% responsible for the accident you would be entitled to only $80,000.
 An example of this would be if the defendant can prove negligence by showing that the plaintiff’s tail light was out.
 In California even if the defendant is found 99% at fault they can still seek damages for that remaining 1%, this is known as the Pure Comparative Fault Rule.

 Hire a Fontana Personal Injury Lawyer at McDonald Worley Today

 Our team of personal injury lawyers in and near Fontana, CA cares deeply about the welfare of our communities.
-Our commitment is to our clients and providing them with the very best legal counsel and compensation for their injuries.
-The quality and professionalism of our work have attracted the attention of many organizations.
+Our commitment is to our clients and providing them with experienced legal counsel and compensation for their injuries.

 If you have been injured because of someone else’s negligence or carelessness and are in need of legal advice on making your personal injury case, call our law offices and set up your FREE consultation.